EFFECTS OF 12 WEEKS OF CHIROPRACTIC CAREON CENTRAL INTEGRATION OF DUAL SOMATOSENSORY INPUT IN CHRONIC PAIN PATIENTS

 June 30, 2016

-The purpose of this preliminary study was to assess whether the dual somatosensory evoked potential (SEP) technique.
-It is sensitive enough to measure changes in cortical intrinsic inhibitory interactions in patients with chronic neck or upper extremity pain.
-And, if so, whether changes are associated with changes in pain scores.
+This preliminary chiropractic research articles assesses whether the dual somatosensory evoked potential (SEP) technique is sensitive enough to measure changes in cortical intrinsic inhibitory interactions in patients with chronic neck or upper extremity pain, and whether those changes associate with changes in pain scores.

 ASSOCIATION OF SPINAL MANIPULATIVE THERAPY WITH CLINICAL BENEFIT AND HARM FOR ACUTE LOW BACK PAIN